Nonviolent Communication: Early work with children: Giraffe and Jackal

+Evolution of NVC model

 The model had evolved to its present form (observations, feelings, needs and requests) by 1992.
 Since the late 2000s, there has been more emphasis on self-empathy as a key to the model's effectiveness.
 Another shift in emphasis, since 2000, has been the reference to the model as a process.
 The focus is thus less on the "steps" themselves and more on the practitioner's intentions in speaking ("Is the intent to get others to do what one wants, or to foster more meaningful relationships and mutual satisfaction?") in listening ("Is the intent to prepare for what one has to say, or to extend heartfelt, respectful attentiveness to another?") and the quality of connection experienced with others.

+NVC and #MeToo

-In 2019, a group of certified NVC trainers published a #MeToo statement honouring Marshall Rosenberg's legacy but also acknowledging he had slept with students at some times of his life.
-The trainers encourage all facilitators to share a warning with prospective clients and students about the potential risks of empathy work and recommended sexual boundaries.
+In 2019, a group of certified NVC trainers published a #MeToo statement encouraging all facilitators to share a warning with prospective clients and students about the potential risks of empathy work and recommended sexual boundaries.